carpentries-incubator/python-business/_episodes/05-stat_vis.md

 - "Learn to perform statistical analysis with Scipy.stats module"
 - "Learn to visualize data with matplotlib"
 keypoints:
-- "Use `scipy.stats.linregress` for linear regression"
 - "Use `scipy.stats.ttest_ind` for t-test"
 - "There are many other statistical tools in scipy, you can read the documentation for more details"
-- "Use `pyplot.plot` to draw graph"
-- "Use `pyplot.hist` to draw histogram"
 - "You can customize many parameters in your graph, you can read the documentation for more details"
 - "For both Scipy and matplotlib, the most difficult part is to preprocess your data.
 After that, you can just find the right function and feed your data into it."
 ---